UjjayiniDas/ujjayinidas.github.io/_teaching/2021-chakda.md

 location: "Nadia, West Bengal, India"
 ---

-I taught statitics to undergraduate students as their minors.
+I taught statistics to undergraduate students as their minors.
 I covered topics like probability, regression analysis, design of experiment, time series analysis and statistical quality control.
 The teaching experience involved in-person and online sessions with the students, as well as preparing exams and grading them.